Behavioral economics: Criticisms

-Citing the example of restaurant hygiene ratings to 'nudge' consumers towards food safety, it has been argued that mere public disclosure of ratings is not always sufficient to ensure public health safety, with strong variance in effectiveness from country to country.

-Tammy Boyce, from public health foundation The King's Fund, has said: "We need to move away from short-term, politically motivated initiatives such as the 'nudging people' idea, which is not based on any good evidence and doesn't help people make long-term behaviour changes."

 Cass Sunstein has responded to critiques at length in his The Ethics of Influence making the case in favor of nudging against charges that nudges diminish autonomy, threaten dignity, violate liberties, or reduce welfare.
 Ethicists have debated this rigorously.
 These charges have been made by various participants in the debate from Bovens to Goodwin.
 Wilkinson for example charges nudges for being manipulative, while others such as Yeung question their scientific credibility.

 Some, such as Hausman & Welch have inquired whether nudging should be permissible on grounds of (distributive) justice; Lepenies & Malecka have questioned whether nudges are compatible with the rule of law.
 Similarly, legal scholars have discussed the role of nudges and the law.

 Behavioral economists such as Bob Sugden have pointed out that the underlying normative benchmark of nudging is still homo economicus, despite the proponents' claim to the contrary.

+Recent scholarship has raised concerns about the use of vibrational nudges in digital consumer environments, suggesting that haptic feedback—such as subtle mobile phone vibrations—can increase purchasing behavior without conscious awareness.
+The study questions whether such subliminal tactics cross ethical boundaries by manipulating impulse control in ways that blur the line between persuasion and coercion.

 It has been remarked that nudging is also a euphemism for psychological manipulation as practiced in social engineering.

 There exists an anticipation and, simultaneously, implicit criticism of the nudge theory in works of Hungarian social psychologists who emphasize the active participation in the nudge of its target (Ferenc Merei and Laszlo Garai).

-The most comprehensive study of real-world nudges to date has shown that they have, on average, a 1.4% impact on the outcome variable.
-This is 1/6th of what the academic studies predict (8.7%).
-This is based on a study from UC Berkeley looking at 126 RCTs from two different nudge units.

-Behavioral economics concepts
+Concepts

-Conventional economics assumes that all people are both rational and selfish.
-In practice, this is often not the case, which leads to the failure of traditional models.
-Behavioral economics studies the biases, tendencies and heuristics that affect the decisions that people make to improve, tweak or overhaul traditional economic theory.
-It aids in determining whether people make good or bad choices and whether they could be helped to make better choices.
+Behavioral economics aims to improve or overhaul traditional economic theory by studying failures in its assumptions that people are rational and selfish.
+Specifically, it studies the biases, tendencies and heuristics of people's economic decisions.
+It aids in determining whether people make good choices and whether they could be helped to make better choices.
 It can be applied both before and after a decision is made.